DaRealGamerDude/My-Cybersecurity-Journey/writeups/rakshna-recruitment-ctf-2026/README.md

 This write-up documents my second-ever Capture The Flag (CTF) experience, completed as part of the Rakshna recruitment process.

 Unlike my first CTF (a SOC-focused, investigation-heavy challenge on TryHackMe), this CTF was broad and puzzle-driven, covering **forensics, cryptography, OSINT, and web security**.
 The shift in style forced me to move away from structured SOC workflows and instead rely on experimentation, pattern recognition, and tool exploration.
+Like my first CTF, I did rely on ChatGPT for some tasks but that was more to guide me in a particular direction than to just CTRL + C and V the answers and thus lose a crucial learning opportunity from this CTF.

 Each task tested a different way of thinking:
 - **Forensics** rewarded attention to file structure and headers